anitagraser/TimeManager/README.md

 ## What Time Manager currently does

-Time Manager filters your vector datasets (It only works for vector data!) and displays only features with timestamps in the user specified time frame.
+Time Manager filters your datasets and displays only features with timestamps in the user specified time frame.
 Timestamps have to be in one of the following formats:

 * YYYY-MM-DD HH:MM:SS.ssssss
 * YYYY-MM-DD HH:MM:SS